 Sleep apnea is a very common sleep disorder that can affect every facet of a patient’s life.
 In addition to sleep deprivation and its many effects, this sleep disorder may also affect heart health and mental health.
-Dr. Larry Wolford, Clinincal Professor of Oral and Maxillofacial Surgery offers sleep apnea treatment to help patients reclaim their quality of life.
+Dr. Larry Wolford, Clinical Professor of Oral and Maxillofacial Surgery, offers sleep apnea treatment to help patients reclaim their quality of life.

 Sleep apnea is a condition that impedes a patient from breathing properly during sleep.
 This occurs because soft tissues in the mouth collapse during sleep and ultimately block air passageways.
 When the patient stops breathing, the body wakes to reinitiate proper breathing.
 Throughout the night, a sleeper can cease breathing and wake hundreds of times.

-This sleep disorder prevents a patient from being able to fully progress through the various stages of sleep, and instead robs them of the ability to gain rejuvenating rest.
+This sleep disorder prevents a patient from progressing through the various stages of sleep and instead robs them of the ability to gain rejuvenating rest.
 Patients will wake in the morning with headaches, dry mouth, and noticeable fatigue—even if they thought they slept a full eight hours.

-Without sleep apnea treatment, patients will eventually suffer from the effects of severe sleep deprivation, which can include memory loss, depression, chronic fatigue, and unhealthy oxygen levels.
+Without sleep apnea treatment, patients will eventually suffer from the effects of severe sleep deprivation, including memory loss, depression, chronic fatigue, and unhealthy oxygen levels.
 Many researchers have learned that sleep apnea may affect cardiovascular health, too.
-This is due to the sleeper being unable to maintain a steady, lowered heart rate during sleep.
+This is due to the sleeper’s inability to maintain a steady, lowered heart rate during sleep.
 The cycle of apnea and wakefulness may weaken the heart over time.

 The treatment indicated for obstructive sleep apnea varies based on the needs of each patient.
 The symptoms of sleep apnea may be improved with treatment such as the use of oral appliances to re-position the lower jaw and changes in lifestyle that include cessation from tobacco and weight loss.
 Other patients may require oral surgery to fix nasal obstructions, jaw misalignment, or enlarged soft oral tissues.
 Our oral surgeon will determine the underlying cause(s) of sleep apnea to develop the best treatment possible.